 Solutions that take one or two days to incorporate new data into your bid calculations are going to fall behind.
-If you want your advertising strategy to stay competitive in 2019, you need to use best-in-class technology that can identify and act on data insights in real time.
+If you want your advertising strategy to stay competitive, you need to use best-in-class technology that identifies and acts on data insights in real time.
 Making instant adjustments to your AdWords campaigns greatly improves the efficiency and precision of your efforts.
 You can gain more opportunities and make your ads more timely.
-These quick decisions also ultimately help reduce wasted ad spend because you never operate without the latest data insights on hand.
+These quick decisions also help reduce wasted ad spend because you never operate without the latest data insights on hand.

 Historical Performance Insights

 Maximizing AdWords performance isn’t just about acting on changes and opportunities in your recent market data.
 How your advertising campaigns have performed in the past can provide major insights to improve your current efforts.
-When you aggregate all your audience and performance data in a centralized platform, it’s possible to identify patterns in your market behavior and advertising strategy.
+By aggregating audience and performance data in a centralized platform, you can identify patterns in market behavior and advertising strategy.

 You’ll be able to answer questions like: